namenotrequired/meteor-tutorial/diagnosing-hot-code-push.md

 });
 ```

+If you use a package that is no longer compatible, consider forking it or opening a PR to with the above changes.
+Alternatively, you can switch to a compatible one such as [`quave:reloader`](https://github.com/quavedev/reloader) (maintained by Meteor's Developer Evangelist Filipe Névola).

 ## Avoid hash fragments

 Cordova doesn’t show the URL bar, but the user is still on some URL or other, which may have a hash (`#`).
 HCP [works better if it doesn't](https://github.com/meteor/meteor/blob/devel/packages/reload/reload.js#L224).